Yume Miru Kusuri: A Drug That Makes You Dream: Aeka's path

 If the player follows this story arc, Kouhei begins to pay closer attention to Aeka Shiraki, a girl in his class who is mistreated by her classmates.
 He begins a friendship with her, not thinking much of the situation, but after she almost commits suicide, Kouhei agrees to begin a sexual relationship with her and help her with her troubles.
 They eventually develop feelings for each other, and Kouhei distances himself from his classmates, choosing not to let her be mistreated alone.

 Aeka's happy ending

 With Kouhei's help, Aeka becomes stronger and overcomes the situation, eventually attacking (and almost killing) the bullying leader, Antoinette, after an incident where Antoinette's group tries to rape her in front of Kouhei.
 After this incident, both lovers abandon the school, and Aeka ends up adopted by Kouhei's parents, working part-time at a bakery.
-They plan on continuing their education, and moving away, and becoming more independent in the future.
+They plan on continuing their education, moving away, and becoming more independent in the future.